Siaya County bets Sh2 billion on hospital and stadium

 Defence Cabinet Secretary Soipan Tuya noted the project will make Siaya a hub for advanced healthcare in the region.

-Health Principal Secretary Dr. Ouma Oluga urged residents to register with the Social Health Authority (SHA) to access services once the expansion is complete.
+Health Principal Secretary Ouma Oluga has urged residents to register with the Social Health Authority (SHA) to access services once the expansion is complete.

 “Already 40 per cent of Siaya residents have registered with SHA.
 We encourage more to sign up so they can fully benefit from the expanded services.
-This project is about fairness and access, ensuring no one is left behind,” Oluga explained.
+This project is about fairness and access, ensuring no one is left behind."

 Alongside the hospital, the county launched the final phase of the Jaramogi Oginga Odinga Stadium.
 Backed by Sh550 million pledged by President William Ruto, the stadium will expand seating from 5,500 to 20,000 and meet FIFA standards.

-Tuya added the stadium will also promote talent and boost local incomes through events.
+Tuya added that the stadium will also promote talent and boost local incomes through events.

-“The upgrade will position Siaya as a regional hub for athletics, football, and rugby tournaments,” Tuya noted
+“The upgrade will position Siaya as a regional hub for athletics, football, and rugby tournaments,” she stated.